-During the six months ended June 30, 2018, the Company recorded net restructuring and other special charges of \$26.5: \$9.1 within LCD and \$17.4 within CDD.
-The charges were comprised of \$23.1 related to severance and other personnel costs, \$2.5 in costs associated with facility closures and general integration initiatives, and \$2.3 in impairment to land held for sale.
-The charges were offset by the reversal of previously established reserves of \$0.9 and \$0.5 in unused facility reserves and unused severance reserves, respectively.
+During the nine months ended September 30, 2018, the Company recorded net restructuring and other special charges of \$36.5: \$13.2 within LCD and \$23.3 within CDD.
+The charges were comprised of \$30.0 related to severance and other personnel costs and \$8.8 in costs associated with facility closures and general integration initiatives.
+The charges were offset by the reversal of previously established reserves of \$1.2 and \$1.1 in unused facility reserves and unused severance reserves, respectively.
+The Company also recorded \$5.3 in impairment to land held for sale which is included in amortization expense.

-The Company incurred integration and other costs of \$37.6 primarily relating to the Chiltern acquisition and planned sale of the Company's Covance Food Solutions business.
-The Company also recorded \$4.5 in consulting expenses relating to the Chiltern integration and management integration costs along with a special one-time bonus of \$31.0 to its non-bonus eligible employees in recognition of the benefits the Company is receiving from the passage of the Tax Cuts and Jobs Act of 2017 (TCJA).
-In addition, the Company incurred \$4.2 of non-capitalized costs associated with the implementation of a major system as part of its LaunchPad business process improvement initiative.
+The Company incurred integration and other costs of \$43.1 primarily relating to the Chiltern acquisition and the sale of the Food Solutions business.
+On July 16, 2018, the Company reported that it had detected suspicious activity on its information technology network and was taking steps to respond to and contain the activity.
+The activity was subsequently determined to be a new variant of ransomware affecting certain LCD information technology systems.
+As a direct result of the ransomware attack experienced during July, the Company incurred \$12.6 in consulting fees and employee overtime during the recovery period following the attack.
+The Company also recorded \$4.3 in consulting expenses relating to the Chiltern integration and management integration costs along with a special one-time bonus of \$31.1 to its non-bonus eligible employees in recognition of the benefits the Company is receiving from the passage of the Tax Cuts and Jobs Act of 2017 (TCJA).
+In addition, the Company incurred \$7.3 of non-capitalized costs associated with the implementation of a major system as part of its LaunchPad business process improvement initiative.

-During the six months ended June 30, 2017, the Company recorded net restructuring and other special charges of \$43.0: \$8.9 within LCD and \$34.1 within CDD.
-The charges were comprised of \$22.5 related to severance and other personnel costs along with \$5.9 in costs associated with facility closures and general integration initiatives.
-The Company reversed previously established reserves of \$0.4 in unused severance reserves and \$0.1 in unused facility reserves.
-Also included in the net restructuring and other special charges is an impairment loss of \$15.1 related to the termination of a software development project.
+During the nine months ended September 30, 2017, the Company recorded net restructuring and other special charges of \$64.6: \$14.0 within LCD and \$50.6 within CDD.
+The charges were comprised of \$27.2 related to severance and other personnel costs along with \$18.0 in costs associated with facility closures and general integration initiatives.
+The Company reversed previously established reserves of \$1.4 in unused severance reserves and \$0.1 in unused facility reserves.
+Also included in the net restructuring and other special charges is an impairment loss of \$20.9 related to the termination of a software development project within the